Scroll

 News alert

-Andorra deposited its instrument of ratification on 2 December 2022 to become the 113th State Party to the Arms Trade Treaty.
+Vanuatu deposited its instrument of ratification on 5 September 2025 to become the 117th State Party to the Arms Trade Treaty.
+The ATT will enter into force for Vanuatu on 4 December 2025.

 Arrangement with ATT Secretariat in terms of ATT Financial Rule 8(1)d